simonecalabrese/encryptor/README.md

 - performs chunk encryption/decryption;
 - pushes the processed chunk inside the file chunks queue.

-The writer extracts a file chunk from the queue and write it to the output file.
+The *writer* extracts a file chunk from the queue and write it to the output file.

 ### File processing
 The file is split in chunks, as many as the *readers*.
-Each chunk is currently at most 16MB, but to check how any remainders (from division) bytes are managed, check the code.
+Each chunk is currently at most 16MB, but to check how any remainders (from division) bytes are managed, check the code or the example below.

 If the file is too big, the file is at first split in portions and then split in chunks ensuring that the estimated maximum RAM required by the program will be: `(16MB * n_of_readers) + (16MB * queue_capacity) + other_small_quantities`.